 Why funding matters, and where it comes from

 Unlike other hospitals, the majority of funding for St. Jude comes from generous donors.
-It costs $2.2 million per day to operate St. Jude, and public contributions provide 75 percent of the funds necessary to operate the hospital.
+It costs $2.4 million per day to operate St. Jude, and public contributions provide more than 75 percent of the funds necessary to operate the hospital.

 Families never receive a bill from St. Jude for treatment, travel, housing or food.
 While we accept insurance, many services provided by St. Jude have never been covered by insurance, and will not be in the future.
 In fact, only 14% of the money to operate the hospital comes from insurance recoveries and 9% comes from grants.
 This is vastly different than most other hospitals that can generate more than 90% of their revenues from insurance recoveries and other sources.
 And it's a different financial and operating model than large grant-making charities.

 The kids who come to St. Jude are suffering from life-threatening childhood illnesses such as cancer and sickle cell disease, and many of our treatment protocols require care that can last for years.
 For example, the average cost for treating acute lymphoblastic leukemia (ALL), the most common form of childhood cancer, is more than $485,000 over a two to three year treatment plan.
 When we begin treating a child, we have a responsibility to ensure that we will be able to complete that treatment and care for that child for as long as they need us.